Guinness: Composition

-in draught Guinness was to be discontinued and an alternative clarification agent would be used instead.
-This has made draught Guinness acceptable to vegans and vegetarians.
+in draught Guinness was to be discontinued and an alternative clarification agent would be used instead, making the drink acceptable to vegans and vegetarians.

 Present day Guinness

 Arguably its biggest change to date, in 1959 Guinness began using nitrogen, which changed the fundamental texture and flavour of the Guinness of the past as nitrogen bubbles are much smaller than CO2, giving a "creamier" and "smoother" consistency over a sharper and traditional CO2 taste.
 This step was taken after Michael Ash—a mathematician turned brewer—discovered the mechanism to make this possible.

 Nitrogen is less soluble than carbon dioxide, which allows the beer to be put under high pressure without making it fizzy.
 High pressure of the dissolved gas is required to enable very small bubbles to be formed by forcing the draught beer through fine holes in a plate in the tap, which causes the characteristic "surge" (the widget in cans and bottles achieves the same effect).
 This "widget" is a small plastic ball containing the nitrogen.
 The perceived smoothness of draught Guinness is due to its low level of carbon dioxide and the creaminess of the head caused by the very fine bubbles that arise from the use of nitrogen and the dispensing method described above.
-"Foreign Extra Stout" contains more carbon dioxide, causing a more acidic taste.
+Foreign Extra Stout contains more carbon dioxide, causing a more acidic taste.

-Contemporary Guinness Draught and Extra Stout are weaker than they were in the 19th century, when they had an original gravity of over 1.070.
-Foreign Extra Stout and Special Export Stout, with ABV of 7.5% and 9% respectively, are perhaps closest to the original in character.

-Although Guinness is black, and is referred to as "the black stuff", it is also "officially" referred to as a very dark shade of ruby.
+Although Guinness is black, and is referred to as "the black stuff" in Diageo marketing, it is also "officially" referred to as a very dark shade of ruby.

 The most recent change in alcohol content from the Import Stout to the Extra Stout was due to a change in distribution through North American market.
 Consumer complaints influenced subsequent distribution and bottle changes.

 Health

-Guinness ran an advertising campaign in the 1920s which stemmed from market research – when people told the company that they felt good after their pint, the slogan, created by Dorothy L. Sayers–"Guinness is Good for You".
+Guinness ran an advertising campaign in the 1920s which stemmed from market research – when people told the company that they felt good after their pint – the slogan, created by Dorothy L. Sayers, "Guinness is Good for You".
 Advertising for alcoholic drinks that implies improved physical performance or enhanced personal qualities is now prohibited in Ireland.
-Diageo, the company that now manufactures Guinness, says: "We never make any medical claims for our drinks."

 A 2003 study found that stouts such as Guinness could have a benefit of helping to reduce the deposit of harmful cholesterol on artery walls.
 This was attributed to the higher levels of antioxidants in stouts than in lagers, though the health benefits of antioxidants have been called into question, and Diageo, the company that now manufactures Guinness, said: "We never make any medical claims for our drinks."

-Guinness has acquired a reputation for causing extremely smelly flatulence.